christrotter/whisper-automation/README.md

 3. Run `./build.sh build deploy`
     - Subsequent runs only need: `./build.sh deploy`
     - Note that the worker container image is `3.57GB` (*ffmpeg, openai dependencies, whisper model cache, etc*), so it'll take a while.
-4. Magic happens, your CPU usage goes bananas. :fan:
-5. Go do other things like sleep.
+4. Magic happens, your CPU usage goes bananas.
+Go do other things like sleep.
-6. Check your progress: `watch -n 15 ./build.sh queue-stats`
+6. Check your progress: `./build.sh queue-stats` or `watch -n 15 ./build.sh queue-stats`
 > There are 150 items in the queue, with 2 actively being processed.
 7. Transcript files (*.txt, .vtt, .srt*) start appearing in your destination dir
 8. \o/